 Dorothy Porter is the co-founder and Vice President of Jerusalem Peacebuilders.
 She is responsible for fundraising, volunteer-staff recruitment, and quarter-mastering at the camp.
 Also a long time resident of Europe and the Middle East, Dorothy holds a BA from Yale University and an MFA (London).

-Jack Karn is the Program Director of Jerusalem Peacebuilders, leading the development of JPB programming in Houston, TX.
-An experienced educator with a passion for service, Jack has spent more than three years overseas in the Holy Land teaching leadership and peacebuilding courses in Israeli and Palestinian high schools.
+Jack Karn is the Program Director of Jerusalem Peacebuilders, leading the development of JPB's summer and domestic programming.
+An experienced educator with a passion for service, Jack has spent more than three years overseas in the Holy Lands teaching leadership and peacebuilding courses in Israeli and Palestinian high schools.
 Between 2016-2018, he served as a volunteer in Jerusalem and Nazareth with the Young Adult Service Corps program of the Episcopal Church.
 Jack has also worked as a Program Assistant with World Learning's Youth Programs and the CONTACT Program of SIT Graduate Institute.
 Karn served as Director of Youth Ministries at Palmer Memorial Episcopal Church in Houston, TX before relocating to Denver, CO in 2023 to serve at Saint John's Cathedral.
 He holds a BA in History from the University of Maine and an MA in Peacebuilding and Conflict Transformation from SIT Graduate Institute.
 Beyond JPB, he serves as a Chaplain Intern at MD Anderson Cancer Center in Houston, TX.